 Let’s talk Death & Co.’s summer cocktails: Can you name a few that have stood out since opening?
 Any key ingredients that make them special?

 DK: Love Bug, with Blanco tequila, mezcal, pineapple, raspberry, lime, and egg white for sure.
 Also, our summer Old Fashioned—the Outrigger, with whiskey, bonded Bourbon, yellow chartreuse, passion fruit, vanilla, and bitters.
 I think the combination of pineapple and tequila in the Love Bug makes it incredibly appealing for a summertime cocktail.
 As for the Outrigger, bourbon is still seeing a lot of popularity, and so the addition of passion fruit and vanilla make it a particularly enticing summer Old Fashioned variation.

 Besides Death & Co, where do you like to go for a perfect summer cocktail experience?
 By all means, mention a rooftop venue…

 DK: There are so many great summer drinking spots in NY now!
 Sadly, I don’t get out enough, but these are some favorites that I sneak to when I can.
-The outdoor Gilligan’s at the Soho Grand Hotel, Grand Banks at the Hudson River Park’s Pier 25, Williamsburg’s Maison Premiere any time of year really, Bed-Stuy’s Diamond Reef, and the new DUMBO House is gorgeous.
+The outdoor Gilligan’s at the Soho Grand Hotel, Grand Banks at the Hudson River Park’s Pier 25, Williamsburg’s Maison Premiere any time of year really, Bed-Stuy’s Diamond Reef, and DUMBO House is gorgeous.

 Origin: Jarred Weigand, Death & Co., summer 2019.